ikr/algo-practice/README.md

 # About

-My solutions of various algorithmic problems, grouped by the problem source:
+My solutions of various algorithmic problems, grouped by the problem source.

 # Dependencies